SO-Close-Vote-Reviewers/socvr-website-content/pages/room-info/room-meetings/info.md

 Periodically SOCVR will have room-wide meetings where we discuss room policies and behavior.

-Anyone can propose new topics to be discussed by creating an issue in the GitHub repository [here](https://github.com/SO-Close-Vote-Reviewers/SO-Close-Vote-Reviewers.github.io/issues).
-The issues will be labeled with `room-meeting-suggested-topic`.
+Anyone can propose new topics to be discussed by creating an issue in the GitHub repository [here](https://github.com/SO-Close-Vote-Reviewers/room-meeting-topics).
+The issues will be labeled with `suggested-topic`.

 When there are enough topics the RO team will announce a new date for a room meeting.
 The topics that will be on the agenda get labelled with the actual room meeting like `room-meeting-2017-01`.
 The regulars are then invited to vote and comment on the topics so anyone can prepare for the meeting.